 Cinnamon is one of the most commonly used spices, but there are so many varieties.
-See if you are using the one with best flavor and maximum health benefits!
+Make sure you are using the best cinnamon for health benefits!

-But you will get none of the health benefits if you are using the wrong kind.
+But you will get none of the health benefits of cinnamon if you are using the wrong kind.
 Might as well get the flavor and the health markups, right?

 There are 4 varieties of cinnamon available on the market:

 - Cassia (Chinese)

 Ceylon cinnamon, also known as “true cinnamon” is really the only acceptable kind to feed to our loved ones and also add health benefits., The problem is, it isn’t the kind generally sold at the grocery store.
 I know!
 What is going on here?